Carving Up 58 Million Acres

 Now let’s talk about another environmental attack launched by another “representative of the people.”

 Senator Mike Lee recently proposed to sell off public lands.
-The proposal is part of the Republican budget package nicknamed the “One Big Beautiful Bill” — personally I think those three initial words belong to the describing of our Earth and not a bill that attempted to sell off millions of acres of its most stunning landscapes.
-That incursion was halted when the Senate parliamentarian ruled it violated reconciliation rules in place for this budget, but the battle is not over.
-Lee has signaled his plans to reintroduce the idea through separate legislation.
+The proposal was part of the Republican budget package nicknamed the “One Big Beautiful Bill” — personally I think those three initial words belong to the describing of our Earth and not a bill that attempted to sell off millions of acres of its most stunning landscapes.
+That incursion halted when the Senate parliamentarian ruled it violated reconciliation rules in place for this budget, but the battle went on, with Lee reintroducing then rescinding the idea.

 Together, these efforts represent a coordinated assault on decades of conservation policy, starting with President Benjamin Harrison’s establishment of the national forest system and continuing through Clinton’s Roadless Rule.